donejs/donejs/docs/guides/guide.md

 ## Routing and components

-In this part we will create our own custom HTML elements - one for the homepage and another to display the chat messages.
+In this part, we will create our own custom HTML elements - one for the homepage and another to display the chat messages.
 Then we will create routes to navigate between these two pages.

 ### Generate custom elements